Is The Selling of Anointing Oil & Holy Water Biblical?

-In many churches or religious groups there has been a trend where various items such as anointing oil, holy water, handkerchiefs, and many other “anointed” products are sold to church members with the belief that the purchase and use of such objects or products will attract God’s blessings, favour and protection.
+In many churches or religious groups there has been a trend where various items such as anointing oil, holy water, handkerchiefs, wrist bands, and many other so-called “anointed” products are sold to church members with the belief that the purchase and use of such objects or products will attract God’s blessings, favour and protection.

 Therefore church leaders will encourage their followers to purchase their products with the promise that if the followers purchase and use their “anointed” products, then God will answer their prayers.

 However, what does the Bible say about the sales of anointing oil and holy water?
-Should Christians use various “anointed” objects or church products in order to attract God’s favour and protection in their lives?
+Should Christians use various “anointed” objects or church products in order to supposedly attract God’s favour and protection in their lives?

 Jesus said the following in Matthew 10:7-9: “And proclaim as you go, saying, ‘The kingdom of heaven is at hand.’
 8 Heal the sick, raise the dead, cleanse lepers, cast out demons.
 You received without paying; give without pay.
 9 Acquire no gold nor silver nor copper for your belts,”